freistil/statusblog/_posts/2013-08-05-networkload.md

 #### CAUSE:

-Hetzner found the cause in a DoS attack: http://www.hetzner-status.de/de.html#1915.
+Hetzner found the network issues are caused by a DoS attack: http://www.hetzner-status.de/de.html#1915.

 #### TIMELINE:

 * 2013-08-05 12:21 UTC -- Incident opened.
+* 2013-08-05 13:10 UTC -- Hetzner initiates black hole routing for UDP traffic to the affected subnet to reduce network load.

 *We are working on this issue and will add more details here as soon as possible.*